Thundeee/exam2023/README.md

 11. A registered Venue manager may delete a Venue they manage :x:
 12. A registered Venue manager may view bookings for a Venue they manage :x:
 13. A registered user may login ✔️
-14. A registered user may update their avatar :x:
+14. A registered user may update their avatar ✔️
 15. A registered user may logout ✔️